arshi-s/CS-210/README.md

-# CS-210
-CS 210 - Data Management for Data Science
+# Data Management for Data Science